 Address: 475 River Rd, North Bennington, VT 05257

 Bennington’s three covered bridges are all near one another.
-The address provided is for the first bridge, the Burt Henry Covered Bridge.
-From west to east, you can access the other two: the Paper Mill Village Bridge and the Silk Road Covered Bridge.
+The address is for the first bridge, the Burt Henry Covered Bridge.
+You can access the other two from west to east: the Paper Mill Village Bridge and the Silk Road Covered Bridge.

 The third bridge is the Silk Road Covered Bridge, which dates back to 1840 and covers 0.6 miles in driving distance.
-It is a covered bridge and remains one of the main attraction features in the area.
+It is a covered bridge and remains one of the main attractions in the area.